passtheticket/Active-Directory-Recon/README.md

 ```powershell
 ping unsafe.local
 ```
-After the below "runas" commands, you must check to access SYSVOL and NETLOGON folders with the following command:
+After the below `runas` commands, you must check to access SYSVOL and NETLOGON folders with the following command:
 ```powershell
 net view \\unsafe.local\
 ```